 You should change these responsibilities according to the age, stage and individual needs of your child.

 Your child's responsibilities include:

-- regularly monitor digital platforms for announcements and feedback from their teachers
+- regularly monitoring digital platforms for announcements and feedback from their teachers

-- do their best work by completing tasks with integrity and academic honesty
+- doing their best work by completing tasks with integrity and academic honesty

-- do their best to meet timelines and due dates
+- doing their best to meet timelines and due dates

-- communicate openly with their teachers and tell them if they have any concerns or issues
+- communicating openly with their teachers and tell them if they have any concerns or issues

-- continue to abide by their school’s behaviour guidelines.
+- continuing to abide by their school's behaviour guidelines.